fuglaro/Thumby-Website/docs/Blockly/Publish-Your-Game.md

 ### Sharing With The Community

-Now that you have a  MicroPython file, and a demo video, you might want to head over to the **#thumby** [Tiny Circuits Discord](https://discord.gg/vzf3wQXVvm "Link to join the tinycircuits Discord") community and post them both!
+Now that you have a  MicroPython file, and a demo video, you might want to head over to the **#thumby** [TinyCircuits Discord](https://discord.gg/vzf3wQXVvm "Link to join the tinycircuits Discord") community and post them both!
 We love seeing what everyone makes!

 To download the MicroPython file just use **FILE** -> **EXPORT TO PC**, found in the menu at the top of the MicroPython text area after you have used the **OPEN PYTHON** button to open the Python.